kevinmcaleer/kevsrobots.com/web/_posts/2022-09-22-burgerbot_v2.md

 ## Access Point mode

-You can now connect to BurgerBot using Wifi via access point mode.
-This means you can remotely control the robot using a mobile phone, tablet or laptop simply by connecting to the wifi hot spot provided by BurgerBot.
+You can now connect to BurgerBot using Wi-Fi via access point mode.
+This means you can remotely control the robot using a mobile phone, tablet or laptop simply by connecting to the Wi-Fi hot spot provided by BurgerBot.

-When you connect to the wifi hot spot your browser will be redirected to the interally hosted web page, where you can control the robot.
+When you connect to the Wi-Fi hot spot your browser will be redirected to the interally hosted web page, where you can control the robot.

 ---